Tyson Foods: Coronavirus (COVID-19) pandemic

+On April 22, Tyson announced the closure of a pork processing plant in Logansport, Indiana due to rising cases.
+On April 23, Tyson announced that a beef processing plant in Wallula, Washington was closing.

-In June 2020, ProPublica reported that well after outbreaks had occurred, Tyson did not implement recommended safety measures to protect its workers, such as physical distancing, plexiglass barriers, and wearing of face masks.
+In June 2020, ProPublica reported that Tyson did not implement recommended safety measures to protect its workers, such as physical distancing, plexiglass barriers, and wearing of face masks, until outbreaks began to occur.
 On June 21, the government of China announced that it was suspending imports of chicken from a Tyson factory.
 The company confirmed that the affected facility was its Berry Street plant in Springdale, Arkansas.

-In July 2020, Tyson Foods said it would hire 200 nurses and administrative personnel, and begin administering coronavirus tests at all of its U.S. production facilities, as part of the company's response to the pandemic.
-Tyson's Chief Executive Noel White said that the company's investment in automation would likely increase in light of the pandemic.

-In August 2020, at least 10,261 Tyson workers were confirmed to have COVID-19 (out of a workforce of over 120,000).

-In November 2020 a wrongful-death lawsuit previously filed by the family of a Tyson employee, alleging "willful and wanton disregard" for employees' health and safety with regard to COVID-19, was amended with new allegations that a plant manager had organized a betting pool for supervisor and managers to bet on how many employees would be affected with COVID-19.
+In November 2020 a wrongful-death lawsuit previously filed by the family of a Tyson employee, alleging "willful and wanton disregard" for employees' health and safety with regard to COVID-19, was amended with new allegations that a plant manager had organized a pool for supervisor and managers to bet on how many employees would be affected with COVID-19.

 In November 2020, Tyson suspended multiple top officials and retained the law firm Covington & Burling to conduct an investigation into these allegations.
-In December 2020, Tyson received the results of the investigation led by former US Attorney General and Covington & Burling partner Eric Holder, and terminated seven of its top managers at the Waterloo, Iowa plant.
-The Waterloo plant is Tyson's largest pork plant and was the centre of a COVID-19 outbreak that infected more than 1000 Tyson employees, killing six, before spreading into the broader community.
-Tyson did not publicly disclose the names of those terminated or the detailed findings of the report, but issued a statement saying that those terminated did not represent the company's core values.
+In December 2020, Tyson terminated seven of its top managers at the Waterloo, Iowa plant as a result of the investigation.
+The Waterloo plant is Tyson's largest pork plant and was the centre of a COVID-19 outbreak that infected more than 1000 Tyson employees, killing six.
+Tyson issued a statement saying that those terminated did not represent the company's core values.

 In August 2021, Tyson announced that all employees were required to be "fully vaccinated" with COVID-19 vaccines by November.
 The company offered employees a $200 incentive to get vaccinated.
-The mandate was suspended on October 31, 2022.
+The mandate was suspended in October, 2022.

+In August 2025, the United States Court of Appeals for the Fifth Circuit revived a COVID-19-related negligence lawsuit against Tyson arising from the death of an employee at its meatpacking plant in Carthage, Texas.
+The employee's family alleged that Tyson failed to take adequate precautions to protect workers from COVID-19 after a coworker who had tested positive continued reporting to work.
+A federal district court had dismissed the claims against Tyson as preempted by the federal Poultry Products Inspection Act, but the Fifth Circuit reversed that portion of the ruling, holding that the Act did not preempt state-law workplace-safety claims unrelated to the regulation of poultry products.
+The court remanded the claims against Tyson for further proceedings.